BBPRANEETH/Codsoft_Artificial_Intelligence/README.md

 2. Game Logic
 Winning Conditions: Implement logic to check for winning conditions after each move (three in a row horizontally, vertically, or diagonally).

-Draw Condition: Implement logic to check if the game ends in a draw (all squares filled without a winner).

 3. AI Strategy
 Minimax Algorithm: Implement the Minimax algorithm, a recursive algorithm used in decision-making and game theory.
 It helps the AI player to make optimal moves assuming the opponent also plays optimally.